kctong529/sisukas/README.md

 ## How It Works

-The Sisukas app is built with Vanilla JavaScript, chosen for its simplicity, lightweight nature, and fast performance in the browser.
-To ensure quick access, it loads Static JSON Data once at startup, eliminating the need for repeated API calls.
+The Sisukas frontend is built with Vanilla JavaScript, chosen for its simplicity, lightweight nature, and fast performance in the browser.
+To ensure quick access, it uses IndexedDB-based caching to efficiently load course data once at startup, eliminating unnecessary network requests.
 The app's development process is optimized with the Vite build tool, which supports ECMAScript modules and handles cache invalidation efficiently.
 Vitest is used to perform fast, reliable unit tests, ensuring that key features like filtering, sorting, and data handling work correctly with minimal overhead.
+A serverless API backend (Google Cloud Run) handles filter sharing functionality, allowing users to save and share filter configurations via short URLs.
 Finally, for deployment, Fly.io distributes the app across multiple edge locations for global access, while Docker ensures consistent, containerized environments.

 > [!NOTE]
 > The course data (`courses.json`) was retrieved using the Aalto Open API, following the instructions at [3scale Aalto Open API Docs](https://3scale.apps.ocp4.aalto.fi/docs/swagger/open_courses_sisu).
 The data was obtained using the `GET /courseunitrealisations` endpoint, with the parameter: `startTimeAfter=2024-01-01`.
+A GitHub Actions workflow automatically checks for course updates daily and commits changes to the repository.

 > [!IMPORTANT]
-> Currently, the app uses a cached version of this data to ensure fast performance without making additional API calls.
-There is no guarantee that the loaded data is the latest information.
+> The app uses a cached version of this data with HTTP conditional requests (If-Modified-Since) to ensure fast performance while staying up-to-date.
+The browser will automatically fetch updates only when the data has changed on the server.

 ## Running Locally

 To test the application on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/kctong529/sisukas.git`
+2. Navigate to the frontend directory: `cd sisukas/course-browser`
-2. Install dependencies: `cd sisukas; npm ci`
+3. Install dependencies: `npm ci`
-3. Start the server: `npm run dev`
+4. Start the development server: `npm run dev`

 This will start the Vite development server and provide a URL in the console (e.g., `http://localhost:5173`).
 Simply open this URL in your browser.